Analysing date responses

 Gives the name of the day of the week on which the date occurs.

-Acts like a variable and gives the current date as set on the computer.
+Used as a variable, returning the current date as set on the computer.